Inclisiran

-Inclisiran, sold under the brand name Leqvio, is a medication for the treatment of people with atherosclerotic cardiovascular disease (ASCVD), ASCVD risk-equivalents, and heterozygous familial hypercholesterolemia (HeFH).
+Inclisiran, sold under the brand name Leqvio, is a medication used for the treatment of high low-density lipoprotein (LDL) cholesterol and for the treatment of people with atherosclerotic cardiovascular disease (ASCVD), ASCVD risk-equivalents, and heterozygous familial hypercholesterolemia (HeFH).
 It is a small interfering RNA (siRNA) that acts as an inhibitor of a proprotein convertase, specifically, inhibiting translation of the protein PCSK9.

 Inclisiran was approved for use in the European Union in December 2020.
 In August 2021, it received NICE approval for use by the National Health Service in the UK.
 In December 2021, it was approved for medical use in the United States.
 The U.S. Food and Drug Administration considers it to be a first-in-class medication.
+In August 2023, the National Medical Products Administration approved the use of inclisiran in China.

 Medical uses

 In the European Union, inclisiran is indicated in adults with primary hypercholesterolemia (heterozygous familial and non-familial) or mixed dyslipidaemia, as an adjunct to diet in combination with a statin or statin with other lipid-lowering therapies in people unable to reach LDL-C goals with the maximum tolerated dose of a statin, or alone or in combination with other lipid-lowering therapies in people who are statin-intolerant, or for whom a statin is contraindicated.